RivaD2/riva-portfolio/README.md

 - On the Projects page, falling arrow indicates that scroll down is needed.
 For every project listed the user can do the following:
     - **Click on the View Demo button**: This opens a modal and provides the user with a WebM of the project.
 A brief description of the project is provided along with my specific contributions.
     - **Click on the Source Code Button**: The user will be redirected to the source code for each project on Github.
+    - **Click on the Deployed Version Button**: The user will be redirected to the deployed version of the project.

 ### Credit for Code How-To's: